scipy-conference/scipy_proceedings/papers/trai/trai.rst

 +++++++++++++++++++++++++++++++++
 ..
 PM part

-This is a small tutorial for detecting the skeleton of a person from an infrared image.
-In our setup we used one of the Analog Devices Time-of-Flight cameras, which provided us the infrared image, and an NVIDIA Jetson Xavier NX module.
+This is a small tutorial for detecting the skeleton, or rather an approximation of the joints of a person, from an infrared image.
+In our setup we used one of the Analog Devices Time-of-Flight cameras, which provided us the infrared image, and an NVIDIA Jetson Xavier NX board, which is a compact system-on-module (SOM), very well suited for model inference.

 As a baseline architecture model, we used the pretrained model from one of the NVIDIA-AI-IOT's repositories: https://github.com/NVIDIA-AI-IOT/trt_pose .
-We used the TensorRT SDK for achieving a better performance in our model inference pipeline.
+We used the TensorRT SDK in order to optimize our pretrained model for th Jetson Xavier NX plotform, thus achieving a better performance in our model inference pipeline.

-We also used, some of the Robot Operating System's tools for retrieving the camera infrared images and by using the rospy client library API we managed to transfer our infrared images to the network model.
-While this would have been an easy step using the CvBridge, which provides an interface between ROS and OpenCV, this time wasn't the case, as we had some issues with this library.
-Because we are working on Jetson Xavier NX board, which comes with the latest OpenCV version, and CvBridge uses at its core an older version of OpenCV, we replaced the conversion from image message type to OpenCV image array made by CvBridge with a very useful numpy functionality which allowed us to make make this conversion flawlessly.
+We also used, some of the Robot Operating System's (ROS) tools for retrieving the camera infrared images and by using the rospy client library API we managed to transfer our infrared images to the network's model.
+While this would have been an easy step using the CvBridge library, which provides an interface between ROS and OpenCV, this time wasn't the case, as we had some issues with this library.
+Because we are working on Jetson Xavier NX board, which comes with the latest OpenCV version, and CvBridge uses at its core an older version of OpenCv, we replaced the conversion from sensor_msgs/Image message type to the OpenCv image array made by CvBridge with a very useful numpy functionality which allowed us to make this conversion flawlessly, still achieving the same functionality and performance, in fact, being only a slight alteration of the underlying python implementation of the CvBridge package.
 So, we replaced:

 .. code-block:: python